Eruanne2/Eruanne2/README.md

 ❤️ Check out my favorite project, [TracNova](https://trac-nova.herokuapp.com/)!
 It's a habit tracker that looks for correlations between multiple habits or factors.

-💰 I also built a clone of Ally Bank including some pretty nifty features like daily interest accrual, a fully functional "forgot username" link, and auto-logout after 5 minutes of inactivity.
+💰 I'm also really proud of [Align Bank](https://align-financial.herokuapp.com/#/, a clone of real-life Ally Bank including some pretty nifty features like daily interest accrual, a fully functional "forgot username" link, and auto-logout after 5 minutes of inactivity.

 🛠️ Right now I'm building a Time Value of Money Visualizer.
 Check out the work in progress [here](https://eruanne2.github.io/Time-Value-of-Money-Visualizer/).